rebelsky/sams-assorted-musings-reflections/three-months.md

 * When I started, I had a list of thirty or so "natural" topics.
 After three months and more than one-hundred essays, I now have a list of more than 100 remaining topics, along with a list of Grinnellians.
+* Getting contacted by a student who needed help.
 * Revisiting topics.
     * Should restore some version of the Posse essay.
     * Less good experiences suggest that I may have to revisit the